 Honda’s GX390 engine produces 7000 peak watts (5500-watt continuous).
 As an inverter generator, it cleans up the power for your electronics as well.
 It has CO-Minder carbon monoxide detection, electric starting, Bluetooth connectivity with a variety of monitoring and control features, and electronic fuel injection to keep you powered up.
-Plus, it’s the 2021 Pro Tool Innovation Award Winner for gas generators.
+Plus, it won a 2021 Pro Tool Innovation Award for gas generators.

 Generac Guardian Series Natural/LP Gas Whole House Generators

 Our top overall choice as the best generator for your home is part of the Generac Guardian series we recommend as the best standby generator.
-The series ranges from 10kW (10000 watts) to 24kW (24000 watts) and comes with a pretty reasonable price tag.
+The series ranges from 14kW to 26kW and comes with a pretty reasonable price tag.
 Generac’s Mobile Link also lets you monitor the status of your system from anywhere in the world using cell data or WiFi.

 Just keep in mind you’re going to need a transfer switch, professional installation, and possibly an LP tank if you don’t already have one.